Japanese Euonymus Euonymus fortunei

 -

-Like all Euonymus plants, this one is poisonous if any parts are eaten in large quantities.
-The berries, or any plant parts, should not be eaten by humans.
-The berries are eaten by some birds which is how the plant is spread and often how it becomes more invasive.
+There are no records of toxicity for this species of Euonymus; however, a number of plants in this genus are poisonous and caution is advised.
+Avoid eating any parts of this plant in large quantities.
+The berries in particular should not be eaten by humans.
+The berries are eaten by some birds, which is how the plant is spread and often how it becomes more invasive.

-The size is variable as it may grow quite tall and shrub or vine like, growing up a wall, tree, or trellis.
-As a groundcover, it can be kept to several inches tall, two to four feet as a small shrub, or around 15 feet as a standard vine on a trellis, or several times that if growing up a tree towards sunlight.
-This can also depend on which cultivar is planted.
-It makes a good hedge either clipped or allowed to grow naturally.
+The size of Creeping Euonymus is variable and it may grow to 6 feet high as a shrub or spread to 20 feet as a branching woody vine supported by a wall, tree, or trellis.
+As a groundcover, it can be kept to several inches tall, trimmed to two to four feet as a small shrub, or kept around 15 feet as a standard vine on a trellis.
+The vine can reach over 60 feet if growing up a tree towards sunlight.
+The sub species E. fortunei radicans is particularly useful, as are the cultivars 'Emerald and Gold', 'Emerald Gaiety', 'Coloratus', and 'Kewensis.

 - See this plant in the following landscape: